 - A. Soils Report - 1.
 Refer to Information Available to Bidders. - 2.
-Notify the Contract Administrator in writing if subsurface conditions differ from those indicated. - B. Existing Utilities and Services - 1.
+Notify the Contract Administrator in writing if subsurface conditions differ from those indicated.

+- B. Existing Utilities and Services - 1.
 Known underground services and utilities are indicated on Drawings.
 No guarantee is given of completeness or accuracy. - 2.
-Notify the Contract Administrator in writing of any significant discrepancies.

-- 3. Record locations of underground utilities encountered. - 4.
-Repair damage to existing services and utilities resulting from work under this Section at no cost to the City. - C. For pile extensions, if required, comply with requirements of CSA A23.1, Cold-Weather Protection.
+Notify the Contract Administrator in writing of any significant discrepancies. - 3.
+Record locations of underground utilities encountered. - 4.
+Repair damage to existing services and utilities resulting from work under this Section at no cost to the City. - 5.
+Utilize suitable safety procedures for work near utilities. - C. For pile extensions, if required, comply with requirements of CSA A23.1, Cold-Weather Protection.
 Verify that concrete has attained specified compressive strength before backfilling.